 At Avicenna Acupuncture Clinic, Igor Zielinski L.Ac has specialized in the treatment of fibromyalgia.
-Traditional Chinese Medicine is wonderful in decreasing the pain associated with fibromyalgia.
-Coexisting conditions like insomnia, depression or irritable bowel syndrome can be reduced significantly, if not eliminated altogether.
+Traditional Chinese Medicine (TCM) is excellent for decreasing the pain associated with fibromyalgia.
+Coexisting conditions like insomnia, depression, or irritable bowel syndrome can be reduced significantly, if not eliminated.

-In my practice I have found Traditional Chinese Medicine to be very effective in treating fibromyalgia with its coexisting symptoms.
-In my experience a holistic approach is most effective.
-It includes acupuncture, nutritional counseling, herbal medicine and physical exercises.
-My extensive western medical knowledge as an MD is helpful in analyzing lab results, finding and eliminating potential sources of infection and inflammation.
-On this website and the associated blog I will continue to present new and old research data, news and “out of the box” ideas concerning the treatment of fibromyalgia.
+My extensive western medical knowledge as an MD helps analyze lab results and find and eliminate potential sources of infection or inflammation.
+On our clinic’s website and blog, I will continue to present new and old research data, news, and “outside-the-box” ideas concerning the treatment of fibromyalgia.

-On a personal note: Patients with fibromyalgia are unfortunately often misunderstood.
-I have heard many patients complain about being labeled as “crazy” (yes, I am serious) and/or hypochondriac by their physicians, friends and family.
-The phrase they must listen to often is: “It’s all in your head”.
-It must be incredibly frustrating to hear this, when you hurt all over and are asking for help.
+On a personal note: Unfortunately, patients with fibromyalgia are often misunderstood.
+I have heard many patients complain about being labeled as “crazy” (yes, I am serious) and/or as a hypochondriac by their physicians, friends, and family.
+The phrase they often hear is: “It’s all in your head.”
+It must be incredibly frustrating to listen to this when you hurt all over and are asking for help.
 I encourage my patients to bring their loved ones for their initial consultation to discuss possible misconceptions about fibromyalgia.

 Definition of Fibromyalgia